gretaheng/ETD_Islanodra_Harvest/README.md

 - final_output: Final output xml ready for ALMA import.

-Two scripts are included in this folder.
+Three scripts are included in this folder.
+1. HarvestFromIslandora.py and ChangeURI.py are for batch data harvest and normalization.
+They should be used for periodical updates.

 - HarvestFromIslandora.py: This file check for new ETD records in Islandora, download new records, and create one merged XML record in the merged_pre_upload folder.
 To run this script, run the following line in the command "python (path of this script) last_page_number_of_ETD_collection_in_Islandora full_path_of_the_folder_that_holds_the_four_folders_above date."
 For example: python "F:/COM/2022/ETD_new/HarvestFromIslandora.py" 530 "F:/COM/2022/ETD_new" "20221128"